 Flow Sensor does not have a limit on the number of interfaces it can monitor or a limit of how many flows per second it can process.
 Each Flow Sensor can handle the flows of a single flow exporter.
 A server with enough RAM can run tens of Flow Sensors.
-The amount of RAM is much more important than the CPU speed.
+For this type of Sensor, the amount of RAM is much more important than the CPU speed.